pjople-sendbird/desk-export-nodejs/README.md

 ## Customise

-1. Control the **time range** of the data export to request by changing the `dateRange` object variable in the `registerRequests.js` file.
+1. Default exporting time is 30 days.
+You can change this by modifying the `dateRange` object variable in the `registerRequests.js` file.

 3. Control which data types you would like to request data export for in the `dataTypes` array variable in the `registerRequests.js` file.
 Possible values are **messages**, **channels**, **users** and **failed_webhooks**.